StackStorm/orquesta/docs/source/languages/orquesta.rst

                                                                                       +-- [finish]

 An alternative use case of join is to specify an integer value such as ``join: <integer>`` instead of ``join: all``.
-In this use case, the join is satisified when the number of task transitioned into the join is greater than or equal to the value specified.
+In this use case, the join is satisified when the number of tasks transitioned into the join is greater than or equal to the value specified.
 Take the following workflow definition below, which is a revised version of the workflow from previous example.
 There are three tasks that run in parallel and will join at the barrier task.
 The join has a